TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Investigate use of [PerformanceNavigationTiming.type](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming/type) to detect page load type and inform uibuilder on initial message.
   * Fix start options load style sheet https://discourse.nodered.org/t/uibuilder-new-release-v5-1-1-some-nice-new-features-and-illustration-of-future-features/64479/16?u=totallyinformation

+  * Add a standard tab handler fn to handle tab changes.
+Are DOM selectors dynamic (do they update with new DOM elements)?
+If not, will need to include a DOM observer.
+  * Add `uibuilder.cacheSend()` and `uibuilder.cacheClear()` functions that send ctrl msgs back to node-red - reinstate in uib-cache fn now we've removed extra ctrl send
+  * Extend clearHtmlCache, restoreHtmlFromCache, saveHtmlCache fns to allow sessionCache.
+  * Add a `uibuilder.navigate(url)` function to allow a msg from node-red to change the page.
+Ensure it works with SPA routers and with anchor links.
+  * Add a [resizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to report resize events back to Node-RED as a control msg.
+  * Add option to send log events back to node-red via the `navigator.sendBeacon()` method.
+    * uibuilder node will output control msg of type `Client Log` when client sends a beacon.
+    * Make optional via flag in Editor with start msg enabling/disabling in client.
+    * ? window and document events - make optional via uibuilder fe command.
+  * Consider watching for a url change (e.g. from vue router) and send a ctrl msg if not sending a new connection (e.g. from an actual page change).
+  * Consider adding `exists` and `visible` methods for checking if an element exists on the page and whether it is visible to the user.
+  * Look at [`window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt), [`window.confirm`](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) and [`<dialog>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) - should _ui implement these?

+  * Add ability to save the current DOM.
+    * To local storage - with option to reload on reload
+    * Send to Node-RED as a control msg

   * _UI - improvements to the config-/data-driven UI creation features
     * Add optional page filter to _ui - if `msg._ui.pageName` not matching current page, don't process
        - probably needs list and wildcard though.